aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.10.rst

     -->4: (True := 1)
            ^

-    `True` is a constant in Python; you cannot assign it a value.
+    `True` is a constant in Python; you cannot assign it a different value.

-(25) Backslash instead of slash
+(28) Backslash instead of slash
 -------------------------------

 .. code-block:: none